This chapter is oriented around some fun stuff within the theme of Mathematical Models of Quadernity.

 There are quite a few books recently written on the Golden Ratio, however at the time that these insights were coming to me, I did not own any, and most were not even written yet.

-I had never heard of the term, Sacred Geometry.
+I had never heard of the term Sacred Geometry.
 In 2004, five years into my insights, I was researching something on the computer and came across an advertisement for the 1st Annual Sacred Geometry Conference in Sedona, AZ.
 I read the description to my husband and he said, “Well, obviously, you have to go!”
-Immediately, I invited a friend and two weeks later, we flew from VA to AZ.
+Immediately, I told my friend and she offered to accompany me.
+Two weeks later, we flew from VA to AZ.

 When I heard the conference coordinator’s opening speech I broke down weeping, for it was the first time I knew I was not alone.
 Others, even if they were not having direct downloads themselves, were there to celebrate the visions of those who have.